| | |

 Instructions

-• Prepare the oven and pan.
-Preheat the oven to 350°F and butter a 2-quart baking dish.
+• Preheat the oven to 350°F and butter a 2-quart baking dish.

 Empty white rectangular baking dish with handles on a textured gray surface.

-• Make the bread pudding mixture.
-In a large bowl, combine the eggs and milk; whisk until blended.
+• In a large bowl, combine the eggs and milk; whisk until blended.
 Whisk in the 1/2 cup of granulated sugar, 1 teaspoon vanilla, salt, and cinnamon.
 Add the torn bread pieces and let stand for 5 to 10 minutes to give the bread time to soak up the milk and egg mixture.

 Crumbled mixture in a stainless steel bowl showing hands and a baking process.

-• Add the blueberries.
-In a small bowl, toss the blueberries with the powdered sugar.
+• In a small bowl, toss the blueberries with the confectioners' sugar.
 Fold them into the bread and milk mixture and transfer the pudding mixture to the prepared baking dish.

 Creamy blueberry muffin batter with pieces of fruit and blueberries.

-• Bake the bread pudding.
-Bake for 55 to 65 minutes, or until lightly browned.
-A knife inserted in the center should come out clean.
-Or, look for a temperature of approximately 175°F on an instant-read thermometer.
+• Bake for 55 to 65 minutes, or until lightly browned and set.
+A knife inserted in the center should come out clean, or an instant-read thermometer inserted in the center should register about 175°F.

 Sweet blueberry cobbler with golden topping in baking dish.

-• Meanwhile, make the vanilla sauce.
-In a saucepan over medium heat, combine the brown sugar, 1/2 cup granulated sugar, syrup, cream, and butter.
-Bring to a boil and continue cooking for 5 minutes, stirring frequently.
+• In a medium saucepan over medium heat, combine the brown sugar, 1/2 cup granulated sugar, syrup, heavy cream, and butter.
+Bring to a boil, then cook for 5 minutes, stirring frequently.
 Remove the sauce from the heat and add the 2 teaspoons of vanilla extract.

 Golden broth in a small saucepan.

-• Serve and enjoy.
-Serve the bread pudding with the sauce on the side.
+• Serve the bread pudding warm or cold with the sauce on the side.

 Sweet blueberry bred pudding with caramel sauce.